ShiyuFan0820/CSLearningNote/BasicLearning/Basic_8_python_specific_properties.md

 ## generator

 The generator in Python is a special type of iterator which generates values when needed, rather than generating and storing all values at once.
+We can use keyword `yield` in Python to use generator.